 Covalent VEGF protein immobilization on resorbable polymeric surfaces

-Vascular endothelial growth factor type protein (VEGF), a potent angiogenic effector molecule, was successfully covalently immobilized onto the surfaces of the resorbable polymers poly(L-lactic acid) (PLLA) and poly(epsilon-caprolactone) (PCL) through a three-step strategy.
-The surfaces were first covalently grafted with poly(acrylic acid) using non-destructive and solvent free vapor-phase grafting.
-A diamine spacer was coupled to the carboxylic acid pendant groups on the graft chains using EDC/NHS chemistry and VEGF was finally covalently attached to the amine linkers.
-The chemistry and topography of the modified substrates were quantitatively and qualitatively verified with XPS, ATR-FTIR, UV-VIS, SEM, and ELISA.
+Vascular endothelial growth factor (VEGF) type protein, a potent angiogenic effector molecule, was successfully covalently immobilized onto the surfaces of the resorbable polymers poly(L-lactic acid) (PLLA) and poly(epsilon-caprolactone) through a three-step strategy.
+The surfaces were first covalently grafted with poly(acrylic acid) using non-destructive and solvent-free vapor-phase grafting.
+A diamine spacer was coupled to the carboxylic acid pendant groups on the graft chains using 1-ethyl-3-(3-dimethylaminopropyl)-carbodiimide hydrochloride/N-hydroxysuccinimide chemistry and VEGF was finally covalently attached to the amine linkers.
+The chemistry and topography of the modified substrates were quantitatively and qualitatively verified with X-ray photoelectron spectroscopy, attenuated total reflectance-Fourier transform infrared spectrometry, UV-VIS, scanning electron microscopy, and enzyme-linked immunosorbent assay.

 Place, publisher, year, edition, pages